ShayHill/cluster_colors/README.md

 Slow, but clustering exactly how I want it.
 Iteratively split cluster with highest SSE.
 Splits are used to find new exemplars, which are thrown into k-medians with existing exemplars.
 Takes pretty extreme measures to avoid not only non-determinism but also non-arbitrary-ism:

-* a Clusters instance, when asked to split, will split the cluster with the highest SSE.
+* a Supercluster instance, when asked to split, will split the cluster with the highest SSE.
 If there is a tie, the Clusters instance will not arbitrarily decide between the tied clusters, but will instead split all clusters tied for max SSE.
 This means there is a small chance you will not be able to split a group of colors into exactly n clusters.
 * delta-e is non-commutative, so delta-e is computed *twice* for each distance (a -> b and b -> a).
 The maximum of these two is used.
 This doubles the time of an already slow calculation, but delta-e is only used for distances between clusters, and this module is designed to work with small numbers of clusters (Agglomerative clustering may be a better bet if you want to use small clusters.)

 Advantages: